-If you've never been to a German match before, Bayer Leverkusen is a fun trip to start with.
-It's easy accessible, a nice stadium, a real German top team. and tickets are not hard to get.
+If you've never been to a football match in Germany before, then Bayer Leverkusen is a good start.
+The stadium is nice and easily accessible and Leverkusen is a real top team.
+On top of that, tickets are easy to get.

 BayArena

 For years the BayArena was a cheerless right-angled stadium with ugly green seats.
-That has been changed with the renovations in 2009, which has turned the BayArena overnight in a quite nice stadium.
-The seats were replaced by red ones and at three sides, a new second tier was built on top of the existing construction.
+That changed with the renovations in 2009, which turned the BayArena into quite a nice stadium overnight.
+The seats were replaced by red ones and on three sides, a new second tier was built on top of the existing construction.
 The biggest eye-catcher of the stadium is the roof: a giant, silver disk which seems to float above the stadium.
-It makes that you can see the BayArena from far away, especially when the stadium is lit up at night.
+You can spot the roof from the BayArena from miles away, especially when it's lit up at night.

 Dhünn Platz/Neulandpark

-In the current Neulandpark, not far from the Rhine, Bayer Leverkusen found its first home more than 100 years ago.
-The stadium was called the Dhünn Platz, to the small river close to the stadium.
-A big part of the pitch had disappeared under the current A1 motorway, but in the Neulandpark is a small monument placed.
-On 30 meters from the Chinese pavillion there's a plaquette and a corner circle, which marks the corner of the former pitch.
+In the current Neulandpark, not far from the river Rhine, Bayer Leverkusen found its first home more than 100 years ago.
+The stadium was called the Dhünn Platz.
+A big part of the pitch had disappeared under the current A1 motorway, but in Neulandpark you will still find a small monument.
+About 30 meters from the Chinese pavilion there's a plaque and a corner circle, which marks the corner of the former pitch.

 Stadion am Stadtpark

-In the 30s of last century Bayer Leverkusen played its home games in the Stadtpark, not far from the current BayArena.
-Here did die Werkself play until 1960, except for some years after World War 2: the American soldiers weren't particularly fan of soccer and changed the pitch into a baseball place.
-In 1960, Bayer moved to the place where the BayArena is now.
-Close to the corner Am Stadtpark-Walter Nernst Straße is the spot where once the old stadium was, and the former stadium gates are rebuilt to mark where the main entrance once was.
+In the 30s of the last century, Bayer Leverkusen played its home games in the Stadtpark, not far from the current BayArena.
+Die Werkself played here until 1960, with the exception of some years after World War 2.
+The American soldiers weren't particularly fans of football and changed the pitch into a baseball place.
+In 1960, Bayer moved to the location where the BayArena is located right now.
+Close to the corner of Am Stadtpark-Walter Nernst Straße is the spot where the old stadium was.
+The former gates have been rebuilt to mark the old main entrance.

 Bayer Erholungshaus

-On the corner of the Nobelstraße and the Dhünnstraße stands the ‘Bayer Erholungshaus’, the former recreation centre of the Bayer-concern.
-In the early days of Bayer Leverkusen, more than 110 years ago, the club didn't have an own club building with dressing rooms close to the pitch.
-So the Erholungshaus was used as dressing room, and after getting changed the teams walked to one of the pitches to play the match.
+On the corner of the Nobelstraße and the Dhünnstraße, you find the ‘Bayer Erholungshaus’, the former recreation centre of the Bayer-concern.
+In the early days of Bayer Leverkusen, more than 110 years ago, the club didn't have its own club building with dressing rooms close to the pitch.
+So the Erholungshaus was used as a dressing room.

 Lindner Hotel

-When you want to stay the night after a game and don't like walking, this is your hotel.
-The hotel is integrated in the Nordkurve of the BayArena, and several spots in the hotel offer you views of the pitch.
+If you want to stay the night after a game and don't like walking, this is your hotel.
+The hotel is integrated into the Nordkurve of the BayArena, and several spots in the hotel offer you views of the pitch.

 Schwadbud

-In the Osttribune of the BayArena is restaurant Schwadbus, the ideal place for a good meal or beer before or after a match.
+In the Osttribune of the BayArena, you will find restaurant Schwadbus, the ideal place for a good meal or beer before or after a match.
 Take a look at the beautiful collection of jerseys and photos on the wall.
-Our favorite: the team photo before the Champions League Final of 2002 with Michael Ballack, Lucio and good old Oliver Neuville.
+Our favourite: the team photo before the Champions League Final of 2002 with Michael Ballack, Lucio and Oliver Neuville.

 Tickets

-Even though Bayer Leverkusen has built quite a reputation on the pitch, it's not a club with gigantic numbers of spectators.
-As a suburb of Cologne, the competition of FC Köln with very big and other big clubs aren't far away either.
-The 30.000 seater BayArena is then also big enough, and getting tickets is usually easy.
-It can be a unique chance to see a European top team in the Champions League.
-You buy the tickets on the official website of the club.
+Even though Bayer Leverkusen has built quite a reputation on the pitch, it's not a club with a gigantic number of fans.
+As a suburb of Cologne, they can't compete with FC Köln and other big clubs in the surrounding area.
+The 30.000 seater BayArena is more than big enough, and getting tickets is usually easy.
+On top of that, this does mean that you can have the unique chance to see a European top team in the Champions League here quite easily too.
+You can buy tickets on the official website of the club.

 How to get there